 Idealist at heart: photographer Semra Sevin produces abstract multi-level images and conceptual photographs.

-Of Turkish descent but raised in Germany, the artist is proud of her multicultural background, and this heritage has bound Semra to underline the concept of diversity.
+Of Turkish descent, born and raised in Germany, the artist is proud of her multicultural background, and this heritage has bound Semra to underline the concept of diversity.
 Her exploration translates into studied subjects and places, deep meditation and photography installations with multilayered acrylic photographs glowed by coloured filters.

 We had the opportunity to speak to her, learn about her past, her preferences, and listen to her humanist view of the world.
 This is our conversation: